SDN for Physical vs. Virtual Networks in Space and Cost-Constrained Environments

 Overlays also enable far better scalability and service agility when stretching services across multiple sites and arbitrary topologies, because they decouple logical service provisioning from the underlying network topology and take advantage of the optimized resilience and efficient link utilization of standard Layer 3 underlay technologies, such as equal-cost multipath (ECMP) load balancing.
 With a virtualized overlay network running completely in software, new network services can be quickly established without having to touch the underlay.

 Like SDN for the underlay, there are multiple approaches to network virtualization.
 One approach has the software switches and routers running on the same servers that run the application workloads.
 In this case, the VXLAN tunnels terminate into VXLAN tunnel endpoints (VTEPs) that run on those same servers as well.
 The pricing model for this approach is typically on a per-processor basis for each of the servers, often adding thousands of extra dollars per CPU.
 Then, in addition, a number of separate external servers are needed for management, network controllers, edge services gateways and more.
 This means extra cost, space and power for the servers, as well as multiple software licenses that must be purchased.
 Again, like SDN for the underlay, these overlay controllers need to be deployed in clusters of three for redundancy.
 Finally, because the packet processing in these solutions consumes compute power that would otherwise support application workloads, many in the industry are advocating that SmartNICs be deployed.
 These “smart” network interface cards (NICs) include CPUs and memory to offload network processing from the main server CPUs, increasing processing power but adding yet more expense and complexity, requiring multiple integration and configuration steps.
-Solutions that take this approach are Juniper Contrail, Nokia Nuage and VMware NSX.
+Solutions that take this approach are Juniper Contrail, Nokia Nuage, and VMware NSX.
 Some data center operators will see benefits to this approach that outweigh the added cost and complexity, but generally, that will only be true for larger data center environments where having multiple servers for management and control is acceptable and where there are usually large IT teams that can manage integration complexity.
 In those cases, the software overlay solutions can be deployed over a Pluribus SDN controller underlay or even over a standard manually configured underlay.

 A New Approach to Overlay Fabric Networking

-The alternative approach for overlay fabric networking is to leverage the power of the CPU and the packet processing power of the forwarding ASIC in the TOR switches that are being deployed anyway.
+The alternative approach for overlay fabric networking is to leverage the power of the CPU and the packet processing power of the forwarding ASIC in the Top of Rack switches that are being deployed anyway.
 Just like the SDN underlay, this is the approach that Pluribus takes with our Adaptive Cloud Fabric.
 In this case, the VXLAN tunnels terminate on the white box TOR switch and leverage the specialized ASIC from Broadcom to hardware-accelerate the packet processing and termination of VXLAN tunnels into VTEPs.

 Layer 2 and Layer 3 unicast and multicast services are distributed throughout the overlay fabric, again leveraging the distributed processing power of the switches.
-Not only does this eliminate the per-CPU license expense and the optional per-server SmartNIC expense of other network virtualization solutions, it also is controllerless – again, where no external controllers are needed – reducing space, power and cost, which is especially critical in smaller data center environments.
+Not only does this eliminate the per-CPU license expense and the optional per-server SmartNIC expense of other network virtualization solutions, but it also is controllerless – again, where no external controllers are needed – reducing space, power and cost, which is especially critical in smaller data center environments.

 Underlay and Overlay Unified – It Just Works

-In the case of Pluribus’ Netvisor ONE OS and Adaptive Cloud Fabric, the typical deployment is with unified SDN control of the underlay and VXLAN overlay fabric, with no external controllers needed.
+In the case of Pluribus’ Netvisor ONE Network Operating System and Adaptive Cloud Fabric, the typical deployment is with unified SDN control of the underlay and VXLAN overlay fabric, with no external controllers needed.
 Not only is this approach very cost-effective, with extremely low space and power consumption, the unification of these two automation layers results in a simple deployment with minimal integration required.
 The solution works out of the box, from zero-touch provisioning (ZTP) of the switches to building an SDN-automated underlay to deploying the virtualized network fabric.
-It is simple, fast and efficient, as you can see in this short four-minute video that shows the deployment of a simple four-switch fabric using our UNUM management system – UNUM Day-0 Automation.
+It is simple, fast, and efficient, as you can see in this short four-minute video that shows the deployment of a simple four-switch fabric using our UNUM management system – UNUM Day-0 Automation.
 Once deployed, the solution is easily integrated through a northbound RESTful API with orchestration systems such as vCenter or Red Hat OpenStack.

 In a blog earlier this year, I talked about the increasing trend of data center distribution and what we call distributed cloud.
 That is, fundamentally more and smaller data centers moving workloads toward the edge and closer to users and things to improve customer experience and enable new latency-sensitive applications.
-Most approaches to SDN control of the underlay and overlay are complex, costly and consume a lot of space and power, and are not really well designed for smaller and geographically distributed mini data center environments.
+Most approaches to SDN control of the underlay and overlay are complex, costly, and consume a lot of space and power, and are not really well designed for smaller and geographically distributed mini data center environments.
 By using the processing power of the switches that are being deployed anyway for physical connectivity, Pluribus enables a very cost-, space- and power-efficient SDN underlay and virtualized overlay, which makes it feasible to deploy an SDDC in small/medium data centers and constrained edge data center deployments.
 This is not the final layer of automation we need, however, so in the next blog in the series I will talk about the importance of network analytics and how, once again, the power of open networking switches can be leveraged with clever software to deliver cost-effective yet very granular network telemetry.

 Webinar replay: If you would like more detail on how Pluribus helps put SDDC and private cloud within reach for every IT team, then watch the replay of our webinar “Realizing the SDDC: Simple, Affordable SDN and Network Virtualization for Any Size Data Center.”
-In this webinar, I am joined by Drew Schulke, VP Product Management, Dell EMC and Alessandro Barbieri, VP Product Management, Pluribus Networks.
+In this webinar, I am joined by Drew Schulke, VP Product Management, Dell EMC, and Alessandro Barbieri, VP Product Management, Pluribus Networks.
 You can see the replay here.

 Subscribe to our updates and be the first to hear about the latest blog posts, product announcements, thought leadership and other news and information from Pluribus Networks.